Do you want your content to reach a global audience of thought leaders and knowledge seekers in healthcare?

 - No use of content that infringes third party trademarked, copyrighted, or patented material without permission.

 - No sales-focused soliciting or product promotional content.
-If you have an article that is promotional in nature but meets our quality standards, it may be eligible to be sponsored.
+If you have an article that is promotional in nature but meets our quality standards, it may be eligible for our sponsored content option.
 Click here to learn more about sponsorship options.

-3. Send your content through the “Submission Application” button below or to firstname.lastname@example.org
+3. Send your content via the “Submission Application” button below.

 Tips for An Amazing Article